caburj/transaccion/NOTES.md

   - in multiple organizational books
   - save locally or sync online
 - documentation
-- post to twitter and facebook with blog-entry
 - credits to the used open-sourced apps
 - LOGO!!!

 ## TODO

+- add percentage in the summary
+- transactionsToDisplay defaults to current month
+- how about previous 30 days of view?
+- github-like timeline for transactions
+  - put below categories
 - pages for monthly transactions
   - use bulma pagination
-- github-like timeline for transactions
-  - put below categories
 - save to csv
+- edit mode
 - User can defined his own defaultCategories.